 Light from the sun strikes leaves on a tree.
 The foliage of the tree absorbs some of the light and reflects the rest diffusely towards the eye of a human observer.
 The eye focuses the image of the foliage onto the retina at its back.
 Near the center of the retina there is a small circular area called the foveola which is dense with light receptors of well defined spectral sensitivities called cones.
 Information from the cones is pre-processed by neurons and carried by nerve fibers via the optic nerve to the brain where, after some additional psychovisual processing, we recognize the color of the foliage as green.

 What are the basic low level steps involved in raw file conversion?
 In this article I will discuss what happens under the hood of digital camera raw converters in order to turn raw file data into a viewable image, a process sometimes referred to as ‘rendering’.
-We will use the following raw capture to show how image information is transformed at every step along the way:
+We will use the following raw capture by a Nikon D610 to show how image information is transformed at every step along the way:

 This post will continue looking at the spatial frequency response measured by MTF Mapper off slanted edges in DPReview.com raw captures and relative fits by the ‘sharpness’ model discussed in the last few articles.
 The model takes the physical parameters of the digital camera and lens as inputs and produces theoretical directional system MTF curves comparable to measured data.
 As we will see the model seems to be able to simulate these systems well – at least within this limited set of parameters.